singularity-code/scim-endpoint/README.md

 > mvn spring-boot:run

-use the integrated postman collection to test.
+use the integrated [postman collection](https://bitbucket.org/wouter29/personify-scim-server/src/master/scim.postman_collection.json) to test.

 a storage implementation is included, tune or implement other storages

+## configuration

+pimp the application.properties file included